microluxe20/microluxe20/src/markdown/microluxe20_classes.md

 **Amateur Magician** (lv 6): A Bard may cast spells as if they were either an Illusionist or Druid of 5 levels below their own.
 The choice of spellcasting class is permanent and cannot be changed.

+## Necromancer

+Perhaps the most secretive of classes found on Terador, necromancers specialize in mastery of the undead, summoning skeletal remains to do their bidding.
+This makes them extremely unpopular with Good-aligned Clerics and Paladins, and as a result they are usually found in hidden workshops atop a mountain or deep underground.

+**Equipment**: Necromancers wear light armor, can not use shields, and can only use simple weapons.
+They typically carry necromantic foci of some kind (bones,  scraps of leather, or similar death-aligned objects), a spellbook for recording summonning rituals, and a spellstave.

+**Undead Control**: A Necromancer can control summoned undead as if they were a second body.
+These undead are controlled by the player as additional characters, and may take any action the Game Master rules they are capable of.
+Uncontrolled undead are automatically hostile and are under the control of the GM.
+Undead Control starts at 2 Undead, increasing by +1 every 5 levels (5, 10, 15, etc.)

+**Summon Undead**: Necromancers specialize in the summoning and control of undead like zombies and animated skeletons.
+To summon an undead, a necromancer must cast the appropriate spell and have a focus, such as a bone or a limb.
+The focus limits the type of undead that can be summoned; a necromancer cannot summon a goblin zombie if they only have a bone from a black bear, and they can't summon a black bear zombie if there are no dead black bears in the area.
+The resulting undead may have traits based on its previous form as determined by the Game Master.

+**Detect Undead**: Years of careful practice allow a Necromancer to determine, after some scrutiny, whether a creature is alive or undead.
+Detect Undead has a range of 60ft. and may be used at will.
+A MIND save (vs. a GM set DC) may be required to detect Undead that are actively hiding their state.

+### 1st-Level Necromancer Spells

+- **Cloud of Darkness:** Create a small pocket of magical darkness within 10ft.
+The cloud is no larger than a human head, and lasts for 10 rounds / level.
+- **Ghostly Hand:** Gain an extra semi-corporeal hand for 10 rounds / level.
+This hand is incapable of holding more than 5 pounds and cannot make an attack.
+- **Analyse Creature:** +1 to one attack or damage roll per turn against the scanned creature for 5 rounds / level.
+- **Read Magic:** Read Scrolls and Spellbooks for 10 min./level.

+### 2nd-Level Necromancer Spells

+- **Summon Skeleton:** Animate the skeleton of a medium-sized creature, creating a 1 HD Skeleton with all Stat Bonuses at -2.
+The undead lasts for 10 min./level or until dispelled.
+This spell costs a minimum of 1 HP, even as a Signature Spell.
+- **Bone Armor:** Spectral bone armor surrounds the caster, granting +2 AC.
+The summoned armor lasts for 10 rounds / level.
+- **

+### 4th-Level Necromancer Spells

+- **Summon Zombie:** Animate the flesh of a recently deceased medium-sized creature, creating a 2 HD Zombie with all Stat Bonuses at -1.
+The zombie deals 1d6 damage with a successful attack and lasts for 1 hour / level or until dispelled.

+### 6th-Level Necromancer Spells

+- **Summon Ghoul:** Animate a recently deceased sentient creature, creating a 3 HD Ghoul with all Stat Bonuses at -1.
+The ghoul deals 1d6+1 damage plus 1d3 rounds of paralysis with a successful hit, and uses 2 Undead Control slots.
+The ghoul lasts for 1 hour / level.
+- **Bone Wall:** Summon a 10-foot tall wall of sharpened bones (DC 12 DEX save to avoid being impaled).
+The wall blocks all melee and projectile attacks, lasts for 10 rounds / level and has 25 HP.

+### 8th-Level Necromancer Spells

+- **Summon Greater Skeleton:** Animate the skeleton of a larger creature, creating a 3 HD Skeleton with all Stat Bonuses at +1.
+The skeleton deals 1d8+2 damage on a successful hit and lasts for 1 hour / level.

+### 10th-Level Necromancer Spells

+- **Summon Shadow:**

+### 12th-Level Necromancer Spells

+- **Summon Greater Zombie:**

+### 14th-Level Necromancer Spells

+- **Summon Wraith:**

+### 16th-Level Necromancer Spells

+- **Summon Death Knight:**

+### 18th-Level Necromancer Spells

+- **Create Phylactery:** Bind your soul to a fist-size object, turning your body into an Undead under your control.
+This process takes a full week.
+If you die, your body is reconstructed by the phylactery over the course of a week.

 ## Psion

 Psions are strange quirks of nature whose minds are warped from birth.
 They posess a natural connection with the Ethereal Plane, which allows them to directly project power into their surroundings.
 This often results in Psions perceiving the world in strange ways, and developing anti-social and amoral tendencies due to their outcast status.